 Avoid Brown Rice + Substitute Asparagus

-"Most grains, be it the 'healthy' type or not," Gundry says, "are loaded in lectins that wreck havoc on your gut, causing weight gain and digestive problems."
+"Most grains, be it the 'healthy' type or not," Gundry says, "are loaded in lectins that wreak havoc on your gut, causing weight gain and digestive problems."
 Another shocking fact?
 According to Calapa, "Rice has been known to carry arsenic.
 In fact, a lot of grains are genetically modified and that can cause serious gut problems."

 Gundry suggests millet, a gluten-free alternative that cooks similarly to rice (and is loaded with probiotic fiber and protein).
 Calapa, on the other hand, says, "In truth, people don't really need grains.
 You can get everything you need with vegetables.
-[I've found] when I take grains out of my patients' diets, they end up feeling healthier, lose a few pounds, and even have clearer skin."
+[I've found] when I take grains out of my patients' diets, they end up feeling healthier, lose a few kilos, and even have clearer skin."

 Avoid Greek Yogurt + Substitute Goat's Milk Yogurt

 "Greek yogurt is usually made from American cows milk, which contains a harmful protein called casein A1.
 It acts as a powerful agent to damage your intestines, pancreas, and promotes leaky gut and mucous formation," Gundry says.
 "As an alternative, try sheep, buffalo, or goat yogurt, as they make casein A2, a perfectly safe milk protein."